ddttom/parser/README.md

-add a # Natural Language Parser for Personal Information Management
+# Natural Language Parser for Personal Information Management

 A sophisticated natural language processing library designed to parse and extract structured information from text.
 This library excels at understanding dates, tasks, priorities, and various metadata from natural language input.